zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     **Note:** We use the `${zoweInstanceDir}` symbol in following instructions.

-2. Add the fully qualified USS path to your YAML file to instance.env
+2. Add the fully qualified zFS path to your YAML file to instance.env

-    If you wish to hold your YAML file outside of the instance directory, append the fully qualified USS path of the YAML file to the `ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES` variable in the `instance.env`.
+    If you wish to hold your YAML file outside of the instance directory, append the fully qualified zFS path of the YAML file to the `ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES` variable in the `instance.env`.
 This variable contains a semi colon separated list of static API extension YAML files, see

     or: